tushartushar/taksidiotis/guide.md

 * One of the Seven Wonders of the Ancient World, the Colossus of Rhodes was a statue of the Greek titan-god of the sun Helios, erected in the city of Rhodes, on the Greek island of the same name, by Chares of Lindos in 280 BC.
 More info here: [Click to see more](https://en.wikipedia.org/wiki/Palace_of_the_Grand_Master_of_the_Knights_of_Rhodes)

 * Democracy was inherited to the world by ancient Greece and especially Athens where it was developed around the fifth century BC.
-The longest-lasting democratic leader was Pericles. [click to see more details](https://en.wikipedia.org/wiki/Athenian_democracy)
+The longest-lasting democratic leader was Pericles.
+[Click to see more details](https://en.wikipedia.org/wiki/Athenian_democracy)

 * Mathematics and specifically geometry were greatly advanced in ancient Greece.
-Among the most famous mathematicians are Pythagoras, Euclides and Thales.  [click to see more details](https://en.wikipedia.org/wiki/Greek_mathematics)
+Among the most famous mathematicians are Pythagoras, Euclides and Thales.
+[Click to see more details](https://en.wikipedia.org/wiki/Greek_mathematics)

 * The name of Athens, connected to the name of its patron goddess Athena, originates from an earlier Pre-Greek language.